tgirke/GEN242-2021/content/en/about/introduction.md

 Students with a strong interest and motivation in acquiring the skills required for mastering the computational aspects of modern genome research.
 The class is mainly targeting graduate students but senior undergraduate students are welcome to enroll as well.
-The main audience of this class are usually students from bioscience, biomedical and bioengineering programs as well as CS and statistics students with interest in computational biology.
+The main audience of this class usually includes students from bioscience, biomedical and bioengineering programs as well as CS and statistics students with interest in computational biology.